Saving Rural Hospitals

 Assets Available to Cover Losses

-• Total Net Assets (excluding Fixed Assets) is calculated by subtracting the hospital’s Current Liabilities and Long-Term Liabilities (e.g., long-term debt) from the sum of its Current Assets and Other Assets (e.g., investments).
-Fixed Assets (e.g., the hospital building) are not included since using fixed assets to pay for financial losses would require sale of parts of the hospital facility.
+• Total Net Assets (excluding Fixed Assets) is calculated by subtracting the hospital’s current liabilities and long-term liabilities (e.g., long-term debt) from the sum of its current assets and other assets (e.g., investments).
+The hospital’s fixed assets (e.g., the hospital building) are not included since using fixed assets to pay for financial losses would require sale of parts of the hospital facility.

 Additional details on the methodology are available in the Methodology section.